usnistgov/feasst/dev/README.rst

 * remove tutorial/fh.py
 * Tuner->Tune
 * Analyze/ModifyFactory optimization: use steps_per in factory to limit number of checks
-* Backup checkpoint files, and utility to check for corruption (via try?)
+* implement timer for profiles (with hierarchies by class... tried this, but its too slow.
+Time only infrequently?)
-* Profile cpu time spent per trial/potential by infrequent testing (so doesn't affect performance).
-Can tune trial weights based on CPU time.
+* implement a timer to auto-balance trial weights based on cpu time.
 * More documentation/tutorial on how to create your own plugins, classes, etc
-* rename utils*.h files e.g., utils_io->io
 * add orientation argument to shapes with internal coordinate transformation
-* System should track current energy of every potential for analysis
+* System should track current energy of every potential for analysis (Criteria running energies may contain a part from each potential to simplify debugging).
 * Consider using new state instead of old state in acceptance derivations